-Information on Diaper Rash (DIAPER RASH)
+Diaper rash information (DIAPER RASH)

-Diaper rash is one of the most common skin problems in infants and toddlers and is a problem that occurs in most babies.
+Diaper rash is one of the most common skin problems in infants and young children and occurs in most babies.

 Causes of diaper rash: